kqr/Pomohoro/README.md

     ph int

 which will terminate your current session and record the correct starting and stopping times in the timeclock file.
+Note: this will only terminate an active session, it will not cancel any reminders you have set!

 ## Configuration